Diseases & Conditions

 Physical therapy.
 Specific exercises can help increase range of motion and flexibility, as well as help strengthen the muscles in your leg.
 Your doctor or a physical therapist can help develop an individualized exercise program that meets your needs and lifestyle.

 Assistive devices.
-Using devices such as a cane, wearing shock-absorbing shoes or inserts, or wearing a brace or knee sleeve can be helpful.
-A brace assists with stability and function, and may be especially helpful if the arthritis is centered on one side of the knee.
+Using devices such as a cane, or wearing a brace or knee sleeve can be helpful.
+A brace assists with stability and function, and it may be especially helpful if the arthritis is centered on one side of the knee.
 There are two types of braces that are often used for knee arthritis: An "unloader" brace shifts weight away from the affected portion of the knee, while a "support" brace helps support the entire knee load.
+Placing wedges in your shoe is not recommended for relieving knee discomfort.

 Other remedies.
-Applying heat or ice, using pain-relieving ointments or creams, or wearing elastic bandages to provide support to the knee may provide some relief from pain.
+Applying heat or ice, or wearing elastic bandages to provide support to the knee may provide some relief from pain.

 Medications.
 Several types of drugs are useful in treating arthritis of the knee.
 Because people respond differently to medications, your doctor will work closely with you to determine the medications and dosages that are safe and effective for you.

 Alternative therapies.
 Many alternative forms of therapy are unproven, but may be helpful to try, provided you find a qualified practitioner and keep your doctor informed of your decision.
-Alternative therapies to treat pain include the use of acupuncture and magnetic pulse therapy.
+Alternative therapies to treat pain include the use of acupuncture, magnetic pulse therapy, platelet-rich plasma, and stem cell injections.

 Acupuncture uses fine needles to stimulate specific body areas to relieve pain or temporarily numb an area.
 Although it is used in many parts of the world and evidence suggests that it can help ease the pain of arthritis, there are few scientific studies of its effectiveness.
 Be sure your acupuncturist is certified, and do not hesitate to ask about his or her sterilization practices.